csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     - Intermediate language is called CIL (Common Intermediate Language)
     - Interpreter is called .NET Runtime
     - Standard library is called .NET Framework, comes with the compiler and runtime
-- It's widespread and popular
+- It is widespread and popular
-    - 7th most used language on StackOverflow, 5th-most if you discount JavaScript and HTML (which are used for websites, not programs)
+    - [7th most used language on StackOverflow]((https://insights.stackoverflow.com/survey/2017#technology-programming-languages>)), 5th-most if you discount JavaScript and HTML (which are used for websites, not programs)
     - .NET is the 2nd most used library/framework

 ## The Object-Oriented Paradigm